CBI-PITT/napari-imaris-loader/README.md

   * Image pyramids which are present in the native IMS format are automatically added to napari during file loading.
 * Chunks are implemented by dask and matched to the chunk sizes stored in each dataset.
 (Napari appears to only ask for 2D chunks - unclear how helpful this feature is currently)
 * Successfully handles multi-terabyte multi-channel datasets (see unknowns).
 * Higher 3D rendering quality is enabled by a widget that reloads data after specifying the lowest resolution level (higher number = lower resolution) to be included in the multiscale series.
+Must be done while in 2D rendering mode.

 ### Known Issues / limitations